joshtch/fdo/README.md

 This package only contains the solver, which only brute force solves the problem.
 No attempts at optimization is done here.

-Part of the FDQ package.
-See its description for a complete overview of this suite.
+Part of the [fdq](https://github.com/qfox/fdq) package.
+See its description for a complete overview of this suite and how to run tests and all that.

 ## Installing